Multi-RTL/Multi-RTL-CommunityConfigs/README.md

 ### Changed
 - **Free Features**: Export Config and Add Selector are now free for all users.
 Only Import Config remains a premium feature.

-### Fixed
-- **PayVia License Validation**: Fixed license validation to correctly identify paid users by sending email and plan ID to the API.
-- **Production URLs**: Fixed redirect URLs from localhost to production (multi-rtl.interact-ed.online).
-- **Minified Build**: Added payvia-config.js to the build pipeline so premium features work in the minified version.

 ## v5.0.1

 ### Improved